BiLLY-J03l/Nt-Process-Injection-C/README.md

 # Nt-Process-Injection-C
 Process Injection with C and the Native undocumeneted API

--The malware uses the Nativ Api, which is considered stealthier.
+-The malware uses the Native Api, which is considered stealthier.

 -The malware allocates the encrypted shellcode in the .data section